apollo

 Uses

-Valrate Syrup is used in the treatment of epilepsy, bipolar disorder, and migraine.
+Valrate Syrup is used to effectively manage neurological and mood disorders.
 The detailed uses of Valrate Syrup are as follows:

 Medicinal Benefits